Afrikaans: Dialects

-Patagonian Afrikaans dialect
+Patagonian Afrikaans

-A distinct dialect of Afrikaans is spoken by the 650-strong South African community of Argentina, in the region of Patagonia.
+Patagonian Afrikaans is a distinct dialect of Afrikaans is spoken by the 650-member South African community of Argentina, in the region of Patagonia.

+Namibian Afrikaans

+Namibian Afrikaans is a variety of Afrikaans spoken in Namibia.
+The country was governed by South Africa until 1990, which had favoured Afrikaans.
+Before that, Dutch had been introduced when the Dutch occupied Walvis Bay and the surrounding area.

 Influences on Afrikaans from other languages

 Malay

 Due to the early settlement of a Cape Malay community in Cape Town, who are now known as Coloureds, numerous Classical Malay words were brought into Afrikaans.
 Some of these words entered Dutch via people arriving from what is now known as Indonesia as part of their colonial heritage.
 Malay words in Afrikaans include: